 * The treatment has no side effects providing the liver function of the affected individual is normal.
 (Schallreuter et al, Dermatology (1995) 190: 223-229.)

 * A significant faster initiation of repigmentation can be induced with the combination of climatotherapy at the Dead Sea together with pseudocatalase PC-KUS over a period of 21 days.
 The first repigmentation occurs between the day 14-20.
 This fast repigmentation lasts for an additional 4 months when continued with daily treatment using narrowband UVB activated pseudocatalase PC-KUS.(Schallreuter et al, Int.
 Journal of Dermatol (2002) in the press.)

 * The shelf life of pseudocatalase PC-KUS stored at 4°C is 12 months.

 Where to buy PC-KUS?:

-If anyone have tested this product are free to write an review.
+If anyone has tested this product are free to write a review.